Walmart expands vaccinations in boost to U.S. COVID-19 program

 Harris said another deal, with a major pharmacy chain, is coming soon.

+Health officials in Oklahoma and Mississippi told Reuters on Friday they are having or have had conversations with Walmart about partnering to administer shots.
+Walmart did not provide comment.

-Walgreens, CVS, Kroger and Rite Aid have also stepped up to vaccinate Americans in what is the largest and most complex immunization effort in U.S. history.
-Those shots are needed to help stop the virus, which has killed more than 400,000 and infected more than 24 million people in the United States.
+Walgreens, CVS, Kroger and Rite Aid are among the other chains that have stepped up to vaccinate Americans in what is the largest and most complex immunization effort in U.S. history.
+Those shots are needed to help stop the virus, which has killed more than 405,000 and infected more than 24 million people in the United States.

 The Trump administration punted vaccine planning to states, which were asked to come up with their own plans, a move that left many pharmacy chains and supermarket-based pharmacies in limbo.